mjackson/history-server/README.md

 ## Configuration

+`history-server` accepts an array of "apps" as configuration.
+Each app is an object of `{ path, root, options, proxy }` where:

+- `path` is the URL pattern, i.e. /the/url (required)
+- `root` is the root directory of the app on disk (optional, only for same host)
+- `options` are [`express.static`](http://expressjs.com/en/api.html#express.static) options (optional, only used with `root`)
+- `proxy` is the target URL on another host (e.g. `http://www.example.com/path`) or [an options object](https://github.com/nodejitsu/node-http-proxy#options) to `http-proxy` (optional, for different hosts)

+Save your configuration in a module called `config.js`, then start a server with `history-server -c config.js`.

+## Simple Configuration on a Single Host

 To serve a single app, just point history-server at a root directory that contains an index.html file to serve at the / URL, using e.g. `history-server app`.

-To serve many apps, you'll need a way to tell history-server which apps should be served at which URLs.
-The simplest way to do this is to just use the file system to layout your apps like you want your URLs to look.
+To serve many apps on the same host, you'll need a way to tell history-server which apps should be served at which URLs.
+An easy way to do this is to just use the file system to layout your apps like you want your URLs to look.

 For example, consider the following directory tree: